PalashKarmaker/HtmlToPdfMaker/Documentation/help.md

 Explanation:

 ```
-○ Match a character in the set [--/:\w] greedily at least once.
+○ Match a character in the set [Hh].
 ```

 <a name='M-HtmlToPdfMaker-Convert-ReleaseResources'></a>